-Current Requirement: 40mA maximum
+Current Requirement: 40 mA maximum

-Microchip may release devices in the future with different VDD ranges which make it necessary to have a programmable VDD.
+Microchip may release devices in the future with different VDD ranges, which make it necessary to have a programmable VDD.

 It is important to verify an EPROM at the voltages specified in this method to remain consistent with Microchip's test screening.
-For example, a PIC12C5XX, PIC12C5XXA and PIC12CE5XX specified for 4.5V to 5.5V should be tested for proper programming from 4.5V to 5.5V.
+For example, a PIC12C5XX specified for 4.5V to 5.5V should be tested for proper programming from 4.5V to 5.5V.

-Note: Any programmer not meeting the programmable VDD requirement and the verify at VDDmax and VDDmin requirement may only be classified as "prototype" or "development" programmer but not a production programmer.
+Note: Any programmer not meeting the programmable VDD requirement and the verify at VDDMAX and VDDMIN requirement, may only be classified as a "prototype" or "development" programmer, but not a production programmer.